 Unfortunately, interview training isn’t something that schools or colleges often teach.
 This is unfortunate because competency-based interview questions particularly can frighten the life out of interviewees who have never come across them before.
 However, if you anticipate them in advance, you should be able to spot them and answer them with aplomb once you know what they are.

 Historically, competency interviews were a common tactic used alongside aptitude tests in assessment centres for many graduate placements.
 This is because they are an extremely effective way of assessing the level of a candidates skills and competencies despite them having very little previous experience at that point in their career.
 However, they were found to be so effective that they are now commonplace in job interviews at all levels.

 What is a Competency-Based Interview?

-Competency questions are commonly used in job interviews to test an applicant’s skills, knowledge and attitude.
+Competency questions are probably the most commonly asked interview questions because they provide valuable insights into an applicant’s skills, knowledge and attitude.
 They invite candidates to give a response that tells a story about how they react to real-life scenarios.

 Also known as behavioural interviews, situational interviews, structured interviews and STAR interviews.
 The thinking behind them is that if a person has behaved in a particular way in a given situation, they will likely revert to the same behaviour if they are faced with a similar scenario again.
 Therefore, the answers you give, allow employers to gauge how you might behave as a team member in the workplace.

 Key competencies employers look to assess in a behavioural interview include: